Kentucky Education Tuition Tax Credit

 Lifetime Learning Credit

-For Kentucky, the Lifetime Learning Credit is then limited to 25% of the $2,000 for a maximum allowed of $500 per return.
+For Kentucky, the Lifetime Learning Credit is then limited to 25% of the allowable federal credit with a maximum allowed of $500 per return.

 Allowable Education Credits